priyasundaresan/blender_bullet_traj_vis/README.md

 # Note, see the settings at line 249 for different modes of visualizing
 blender -b -P render.py
 ```
+* See the script to configure different camera poses/rendering settings and adding objects to the scene

 ### Example Renderings
 <p float="left">